bernabaris/Car-Brand-Classification-CNN-VGG16/README.md

 ## Project Overview
 This project focuses on car brand classification using Convolutional Neural Networks (CNNs), with the VGG16 architecture as the backbone.
 The model was developed to accurately classify images into various car brand categories.

-This project was developed in collaboration with classmates Şevval and Nurullah. 🚘 🍃
+This project was developed in collaboration with my classmates Şevval and Nurullah. 🚘 🍃